Jonah Heim Player Props: Rangers vs. Reds

-The Texas Rangers, including Jonah Heim (hitting .353 in his past 10 games, with two doubles, four home runs, eight walks and 14 RBI), battle starter Nick Lodolo and the Cincinnati Reds at Great American Ball Park, Monday at 6:40 PM ET.
+The Texas Rangers and Jonah Heim, who went 0-for-1 last time out, battle Luke Weaver and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.

 Jonah Heim Game Info & Props vs. the Reds